Ebola Outbreaks in Africa

 Previous Ebola Virus Outbreaks

 On November 18, 2020, the DRC Minister of Health, Eteni Longondo, declared the 11th outbreak of Ebola virus disease had ended.
 The declaration came 42 days after the last case tested negative twice.
 This outbreak took place in Equateur Province in the northwest area of the DRC.
 The 10th outbreak resulted in 3,470 cases, including 2,287 deaths.
-The start of the outbreak was declared in August 2018, and the end was declared on 25 June 2020.
+The outbreak's start was declared in August 2018, and the end was declared on 25 June 2020.